Your teachers in Year 6 are Mr Hargreaves and Mr Crookes, supported by Mr Yeardley and Mrs Chaplin.

 "It's good being the oldest in the school but you can't boss everyone around!"

-"SATs are difficult but if you work hard you will succeed."
+"SATs can be difficult but if you work hard you will succeed."

 "When you go into groups for English and Maths it's good because you get to know all of the Year 6 teachers"

 "It is fun being a monitor because you get lots of privileges but you also have to do lots of jobs."